-The People’s Orchestra have a long and distinguished history of helping unemployed people get into work through providing work experience in the arts and music sector, with over 1000 people assisted since we started our community initiatives in 2013.
+TPO Bridge is a community initiative from The People’s Orchestra, with a long and distinguished history of helping unemployed people into work.
+We provide work experience in the arts and music sector, along with practical help to give you the tools to get back into employment.
+We have helped over 1000 people get back into work since 2013.

 TPO Bridge is a project that helps unemployed people of all ages find a route back into paid employment.
 Recognising that people have very different needs, TPO Bridge takes great care in creating Individual Plans to ensure that the support provided is appropriate.
-This is done by a series of 1:1 appointments with our in-house Employment Liaison Officer.
+This is done by a series of 1:1 appointments with our in-house Employment Liaison Officer, Mariann.
 Support can include assistance with work placements, CV creation, impressing at job interviews, confidence building and more.
 Our work placements contribute to a behind-the-scenes office team, as well as concert day and events support for the orchestras and choirs.